-- In a separate saucepan over medium heat, add in the oil or butter.
+- In a separate saucepan over medium heat, add the oil or butter.
 When that’s hot, add in the rice and stir until all the grains are coated.

-- Ladle in about a half to a full cup of the hot broth at a time into the rice.
+- Ladle about a half to a full cup of the hot broth at a time into the rice.
 Allow it to come up to a boil while stirring.
 When that is mostly absorbed, add in more broth.
 Repeat until most of the broth is incorporated.
 Stir often throughout.

 - The rice is done when it is al dente, not mushy but soft with a little chewiness or bite to it.
 You should take it off the heat just before you get to this point.

 - Stir in the cheese and any other add-ins (vegetables, meat, herbs, etc.).

 That’s it.
 You don’t have to stir constantly, as some cooks say.
 But you do have to stir a lot to help get the starch out of the rice and into the liquid.
 This also prevents it from becoming clumpy.